Competition, stability, and functionality in excitatory-inhibitory neural circuits

-Excitatory–inhibitory (E–I) neural networks are a central framework for studying \emph{asymmetric} neural dynamics, capturing the distinct roles and interactions of excitatory and inhibitory populations.
-In modeling these networks, excitatory neurons exclusively project positive synaptic weights, whereas inhibitory neurons project exclusively negative weights.
-This is the principle popularized in the well-known Dale’s law~\citep{EJC-FP-KK:54}, which inevitably leads to an \emph{asymmetric} interaction graph.
-A simple example of an E-I network is the Wilson–Cowan model~\citep{WHR-CJD:73}, a firing-rate framework describing the dynamical interaction of two neuronal populations: one excitatory and one inhibitory.
-Firing-rate dynamics describe how mean neuronal activity evolves in time, and the Wilson–Cowan model ranks among the foundational framework for such dynamics.
-In their pioneering work, Wilson and Cowan revealed that their minimal E–I circuit can exhibit rich dynamical behavior ranging from stable equilibria to limit cycles.
-Therefore, we leverage the dynamical richness of the Wilson-Cowan model as testing ground to study the intertwined relationship between the E-I firing rate dynamics and the corresponding game.
-We adopt a simple two-dimensional firing rate model in~\eqref{eq:EI-2dim} with saturating activation function, capturing the interconnection between one excitatory and one inhibitory population.
+Excitatory-inhibitory (E-I) neural networks are a central framework for studying \emph{asymmetric} neural dynamics, capturing the distinct roles and interactions of excitatory and inhibitory populations.
+The excitatory population exclusively projects positive synaptic weights, whereas the inhibitory kind projects exclusively negative weights.
+This is the principle popularized in Dale’s law~\citep{EJC-FP-KK:54}, which inevitably leads to an \emph{asymmetric} interaction graph.
+The simplest example of an E-I network is the WC model~\citep{WHR-CJD:73}, a firing-rate framework describing the dynamical interaction of two neuronal populations: one excitatory and one inhibitory.
+In their pioneering work, Wilson and Cowan revealed that this minimal E-I circuit can exhibit rich dynamical behavior ranging from stable equilibria to limit cycles.
+Therefore, we leverage the dynamical richness of the WC model as a testbed to study the intertwined relationship of the E-I firing-rate dynamics and the corresponding game-theoretic setting.